kubedb/docs/docs/guides/proxysql/reconfigure/cluster/index.md

 +---------+--------+------------------------+-----------------------+-------+
 4 rows in set (0.001 sec)
 ```
-We can see that the users has been successfuly added to the mysql_query_rules table.
+We can see that the users has been successfuly added to the `mysql_query_rules` table.

 ### Update Query Rules

-We have successfuly added new rule in the mysql_query_rules table with proxysqlopsrequest in the last section.
+We have successfuly added new rule in the `mysql_query_rules` table with proxysqlopsrequest in the last section.
 Now we will see how to update any rules information with proxysqlopsrequest.

-Suppose we want to update the active status ruel 4.
+Suppose we want to update the `active` status rule 4.
 We can create an ops-request like the following.
-As in the mysql_query_rules table the rule_id is the primary key, we should always provide the rule_id in the information.
-To update just change the reqType to update.
+As in the `mysql_query_rules` table the `rule_id` is the primary key, we should always provide the `rule_id` in the information.
+To update just change the `.spec.reqType` to update.
 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1
 kind: ProxySQLOpsRequest